 Come to Los Angeles.
 The sun shines bright, the beaches are wide and inviting, and the orange groves stretch as far as the eye can see.
 There are jobs aplenty and land is cheap.
 Every working man can have his own house.
 And inside every house, a happy, all-American family.
 You can have all this, and, who knows, you could even be discovered, become a movie star, or, at least, see one.
 Life is good in Los Angeles.
 It’s paradise on earth.
 That’s what they tell you, anyway, because they’re selling an image.
 They’re selling it through movies, radio, and television.
 In the hit show, Badge of Honor, the L.A. cops walk on water as they keep the city clean of crooks.
 Yep, you’d think this place was the Garden of Eden, but there’s trouble in paradise...

 The Los Angeles depicted in L.A.
 Confidential is a treacherous, duplicitous city.
 But that’s something that every character seems to be keenly aware of.
 In fact, they use it to their advantage.
 Ed Exley may walk and talk like a straight-laced cop, but he’s willing to exploit a rape victim to further his career.
 Bud White kills a kidnapper in cold blood and makes it look like justifiable homicide.
 Jack Vincennes busts Matt Reynolds for felony possession of marijuana and pockets the dope for himself.
 And those are the good guys.
 Pierce Patchett seems like a respectable businessman, but he’s nothing more than a drug dealer and pimp.
 There’s no telling how many lives he’s ruined for a dollar.
 The D.A., the man appointed to prosecute all criminal offenses in the city, valued his career over justice with Matt Reynolds’ murder (playing the politician, Exley’s also guilty of the same offense in the epilogue).
 Of course, then there’s the fact that the police captain runs Mickey Cohen’s old drug ring.
-Every character’s actions are often 180 degrees from the way they present themselves.
+The characters’ actions are most often 180 degrees from the way they present themselves.

 Law and Order vs Vigilantism